yunpeng-shi/MPLS/README.md

 MPLS is a powerful alternative for the popular IRLS (Iteratively Reweighted Least Squares) algorithm.

 ## Usage
 Download matlab files to the same directory.
-Run the following demo code.
+Checkout and run the following demo code.
+Please also see in the following file for different choices of parameters that we recommend.
 ```
 Demo_MPLS.m
 ```
-Please also see in above file for different choices of parameters that we recommend.

 The following files are dependencies for running Lie-Algebraic Averaging method that were written by AVISHEK CHATTERJEE (Included in this repo).
 See also [Robust Rotation Averaging](http://www.ee.iisc.ac.in/labs/cvl/papers/robustrelrotavg.pdf) and [https://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Chatterjee_Efficient_and_Robust_2013_ICCV_paper.pdf](Efficient and Robust Large-Scale Rotation Averaging) for details.